bmiller1009/deduper/README.md

 ### Configuring output files

 The deduper library has three optional outputs that can be configured either as SQL tables in a JDBC connection or output csv files.
 All three of these outputs are **optional** and can be easily configured in the config builder.
-All of the classes mentioned below can be found in the **_org.bradfordmiller.deduper.persistors_** package.
+All of the classes mentioned below can be found in the **_org.bradfordmiller.deduper.jndi_** package.

+#### JDBC output

 For the JDBC interface, the classes to use are **_SqlJNDITargetType_**, **_SqlJNDIDupeType_**, and **_SqlJNDIHashType_**.